JoshuaWhitfield/sweet-poker-api/README.md

 # sweet-poker-api
-This is the PHP rest API that sweetpoker.io relies on
+This is the rest API that sweetpoker.io relies on, written in PHP.

+The project is located in the '<b>master</b>' branch.